oli4jansen/thimble/README.md

 ## Copyright

 Thimble is Copyright (c) 2010 Mark Wunsch and is licensed under the [GPL License](http://www.gnu.org/licenses/gpl.html).

+This fork of Thimble is Copyright (c) 2013 Olivier Jansen and is licensed under the [GPL License](http://www.gnu.org/licenses/gpl.html).

 Tumblr is Copyright (c) Tumblr, Inc. Thimble is NOT affiliated with Tumblr, Inc.